CBonnell/chameleon-certs/draft-bonnell-lamps-chameleon-certs.md

 the key conveyed within the Base Certificate.
 If it understands the DCD extension, then it may reconstruct the Delta Certificate and choose to perform the same operation with the key conveyed within the DCD extension.
+Alternatively, if the sender understands the DCD extension and knows that the receiver will only process the Delta Certificate, the sender can reconstruct and send only the Delta Certificate.
 This behavior is deferred to the software in use.

 # Delta certificate descriptor extension